Italy/Slovenia (click on each name for more information)

 Almadi (Region: Verona): Artisanal producer of Amarone, Valpolicella Ripasso, Corvina, and Garganega sourced from family-owned vineyards that have been farmed for over 100 years.
 The deep rich flavors of their wines are from the very mineral rich soils in the Lake Garda area.

-Cantine Russo Taurasi (Region: Campania - Avellino): A family estate in the middle of the prestigious Taurasi appellation in Avellino which produces rich and fully flavored Aglianicos, Fianos, and Falanghinas.
+Cantine Russo Taurasi (Region: Campania - Taurasi): A family estate in the middle of the prestigious Taurasi appellation in Avellino which produces rich and fully flavored Aglianicos, Fianos, and Falanghinas.
 What I love about the Russo Taurasi wines is that they let the grapes each year tell them what "styles" of wines to produce.
 The result is very fresh tasting wines with remarkable flavor profiles and a huge number of food pairing ideas.